SLS Ph.D. Admissions Procedures

 — You may additionally upload other materials, such as a diversity statement; foreign or second-language teaching materials; course evaluations; syllabi; or examples of your prior work with technology (e.g., website link(s); link to an electronic portfolio, etc. You will see in the online form that you can “Add another” after you upload an additional (supplemental) material.
 You can also preview or delete files you have uploaded as you prepare your application.

 (6) Transcripts: You can upload unofficial copies of your transcripts for the SLS Admissions Committee to review.
 Admission is a two-step process: SLS must first admit you, and then MSU and the MSU Graduate School must admit you based on the SLS Program’s recommendation.
 If you are admitted to the SLS Program, then you must request Official Transcripts from places where you got a higher education degree before MSU/The Graduate School will act on the SLS Program’s recommendation to admit you to the SLS Program & thus to the University and Graduate School.
-Because MSU has a decentralized graduate admissions process (this two-step process), the SLS Admissions Committee will ask you to have these institutions send the official transcripts directly to the Second Language Studies Ph.D.
-Program in the Department of Linguistics, Languages, and Cultures (LiLaC) if you are admitted to the SLS Program (address below; but note U.S.-institution-generated e-transcripts are to go to admis@msu.edu.
+Because MSU has a two-step transcript review process, the SLS Admissions Committee will ask you to have these institutions send the official transcripts directly to the MSU Office of Admissions if you are admitted to the SLS Program.
+(MSU Office of Admissions address for sending in official paper transcripts is below; but note U.S.-institution-generated e-transcripts are to go to admis@msu.edu.)
+If your home country is at war, or if your university is unable to send transcripts due to humanitarian crises, please contact the SLS Director to ask the Head of MSU’s International Transcript Review Office if the Office is currently taking e-transcripts or scans of transcripts from your country–such temporary allowances can happen, but the Director would need to ask the Head of the Transcript Review Office about your particular case.
 If your transcript is from China, you must submit transcript verification if you are admitted, as described below.

 Additional information on sending transcripts: Michigan State University accepts electronic and hard copy transcripts from US universities and colleges.
 If your previous US institutions send electronic transcripts (e-transcripts) from their registrar’s or records office, ask them to send your e-transcript to the MSU Office of Admissions at this email address: admis@msu.edu.
-International transcripts and diplomas are NOT accepted electronically; the MSU Office of Admissions will require the SLS Program to submit hard copy transcripts and diplomas in sealed institutional envelopes to complete the admissions process for an SLS applicant, and certified translations will be required if these documents are NOT issued in English.
+International transcripts and diplomas are NOT accepted electronically; the MSU Office of Admissions will require you to submit hard copy transcripts and diplomas in sealed institutional envelopes to complete your admissions process, and certified translations will be required if these documents are NOT issued in English.
+Hard copies are to be mailed directly to the MSU Office of Admissions, at the land address listed below (under Questions?).
 Please contact sls.admissions@msu.edu if you anticipate difficulties in obtaining official documents from your institution.
 If your transcript is from China, after admission, you must submit transcript verification from the CDGDC and CHESICC as described below.

 Additional Transcript-Submission Step for Applicants from China: MSU requires an additional step to verify transcripts for applications for admission from students from China.
 If you are from China, enrollment in the SLS Program will depend upon a verification report of your university academic records with the China Academic Degree and Graduate Education Development Center (CDGDC) and a transcript verification report from the China Higher Education Student Information and Career Center (CHESICC) no later than the middle of the first term of enrollment.
 If you are admitted, then we encourage you to collect these materials and have them sent to Michigan State University Office of Admissions well before you arrive in the East Lansing area.